 We provide you with:

-- Four nights of accommodation at one of Sydney's hippest hostels upon arrival
+- Four nights of accommodation at one of Sydney or Melbourne's hippest hostels upon arrival

 - Three extra nights of accommodation and daily group activities (Welcome Week program only)